crosstheages/public-data/patch-notes-blast.md

 - Gameplay
   - Fixed a display issue with affinities on cards pushed with gravitational wave.
   - Fixed an issue in the custom lobby where energy was gained before turn 3.
+- Shop
+  - The shop is back on mobile devices!
+You can now purchase item in real money on Android and iOS.
 - Mission
   - Fixed an issue with the missions validated count that would sometimes not allow you to claim the booster even if you finished all missions.